ganeshpandey16/Leetcode_Extension/README.md

 # LeetCode DSA Intuition Helper Chrome Extension

-A beautiful Chrome extension and Python backend that fetches LeetCode problem descriptions and uses Google Gemini to generate clear, well-formatted intuition and complexity explanations for any LeetCode problem.
+A Chrome extension and Python backend that fetches LeetCode problem descriptions and uses Google Gemini to generate clear, well-formatted intuition and complexity explanations for any LeetCode problem.

 ---